-Now, more than ever, Sales Leaders need to SHOW their salespeople how important and valuable they are, and how willing they are to mentor them on their path to success.
+Now, more than ever, Sales Leaders need to SHOW their salespeople how important and valuable they are, and how willing they are to mentor them on their path to success – they need to show emotional leadership.
 INC. Magazine conducted a recent study of 25,000 employees, between January and October of 2018, which revealed the two most frequently mentioned reasons for leaving their job was: 1) poor management and 2) lack of recognition.
 Employees who rated their management poorly were likely to have interviewed for a job in the last three months.
 Simply put, you literally can’t afford this.
 The INC. article summarized the price paid for the loss is 33% of the person’s salary to a recruiter!

 This research should horrify anyone in a Sales Leadership role.
 Retention of salespeople is a critical priority.
 On average, it takes a new hire 9-12 months to replace the productivity of a tenured sales performer.
 The problem is amplified when you won’t know for several months how effective a new hire will be.
 There is also great potential within your entire team that can be unlocked by using a new approach to lead them.

 Reid Hoffman, a Co-founder of LinkedIn, along with two fellow entrepreneurs, understood this challenge and authored a book titled, “The Alliance.”
 They recognized the difficulty of procuring top talent and retaining it in Silicon Valley.
-They correctly identified the “new normal” with employment relationships as evolving past the transactional and into a series of mutually beneficial engagements.
+They correctly identified the “new normal” with employment relationships as evolving past the transactional and into a series of mutually beneficial engagements inspired by emotional leadership.

 Essentially, employees sign up for a “tour of duty” with the employer over a specified time.
 This approach helps build trust and deepens the relationship incrementally.
 An annual performance review isn’t an effective communications vehicle within a majority of companies.
 It’s regarded as an event that manages by looking in the rear-view mirror.
 It is up to Sales Leadership to create a forward planning approach with regular check-ins along the way.